Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: RUS-Guided MoE for Massively Multimodal Learning

-We introduce \name, our framework for guiding MoE with temporal multimodal interaction dynamics.
-The approach consists of two parts: (1) capturing temporal multimodal interactions, and (2) leveraging these quantified interactions to inform the design and training of MoE.
+We introduce \name, our framework for guiding MoE with temporal multimodal interactions in massively multimodal settings.
+The approach consists of two parts: (1) capturing temporal multimodal interactions, and (2) leveraging these quantified interactions to inform the training of MoE.